digital-asset/daml/CONTRIBUTING.md

 Welcome!
 This page gives a high-level overview of how to contribute to the development of DAML.

 There are many ways you can contribute beyond coding.
-For example, you can report problems, report and clarify issues, and write documentation.
+For example, you can report problems, clarify [issues](https://github.com/digital-asset/daml/issues), and write documentation.
 If you're completely new to open source development, the [Open Source Guides](https://opensource.guide) is a great place to start.

 ## Working on the codebase